igreat/fol-prover/README.md

         (exists x P(x))
 ```

 This is an unsatisfiable formula (think about why!).
-If you running the following command:
+If you run the following command:

 ```bash
 prover --satisfiable --tableau examples/example1.txt